uboslinux/ubos-docs/sphinx/users/faq.rst

 If you want to do it manually, there's a `blog post </blog/2016/08/18/wifi.html>`_ on the subject.

-Is it safe to have my site accessible from the public web?
+Is it safe to have my Site accessible from the public web?
 ----------------------------------------------------------

 This is one of these unanswerable questions.
 Like: is it safe to go on a two-week vacation